What Does Numbers 12:1-2, 10-15 Mean?

-The law in Numbers 12:1-2 defines a moment when Miriam and Aaron challenge Moses’ leadership because of his marriage to a Cushite woman.
-They question whether God speaks only through Moses, saying, 'Has the Lord indeed spoken only through Moses?
+The law in Numbers 12:1-2, 10-15 defines what happened when Miriam and Aaron challenged Moses’ leadership and God’s clear choice.
+They spoke against Moses because of his Cushite wife and questioned whether God had only spoken through him, saying, 'Has the Lord indeed spoken only through Moses?
 Has he not spoken through us also?'
-And the Lord heard it - showing He takes pride in His chosen leaders seriously.
+And the Lord heard it.
+As a result, Miriam was struck with leprosy, showing God’s serious response to pride and rebellion against His appointed leader.

 Key Facts